 THE STORY OF TURKEY goes back much, much further than you may be aware.
 This is the land that gave rise to the earliest known human cities.
 This is the land of mighty empires: Hittite, Lycian, Roman, Ottoman.
 This is the land of Troy, of the epic war and the fabled horse that led to its fall.
 It’s the land that unites continents.

 Fast forward, and Turkey is now a land of incredible travel opportunities, a country that’s preserved the thousands of years of history that have unfolded within its borders and made it possible for us to experience it today.
-This is a land of UNESCO World Heritage Sites, of outdoor adventures, culture, and cuisine, the land of turquoise.
+This is a land of

 At Pamukkale, in Denizli Province in southwestern Turkey, the seep of hot-spring water over millennia has created a “white castle” of terraced travertine pools and one of the most spectacular landscapes you’ll find anywhere.
 Its beauty was recognized early on; Pamukkale has served as a spa site for at least 2,200 years.
 The Greco-Roman town of Hierapolis was established above the pools, and its ruins — temples, bathhouses, a theater, and more — remain.
 If you visit today, you can bathe in the same pools as the Attalid kings of the second century BC.